breedx2/noshare/README.md

 (for server setup/usage [go here](README-server.md))

+You must give your server admin your public ssh key (below).

 Your server/admin must give you:
 * a hostname or ip address
 * a port (or "default" which is 20666)

 ## keygen